 “We must look after our island, the way it has looked after us.
 The bosom of this land is our mother, and the water surrounding it is our father.
 We have to protect them, our islands our home”

-– Yessie Mosby, Zenadth Kes Masig man and claimant
+– Yessie Mosby, Zenadh Kes Masig man and claimant

 Torres Strait Islanders are on the frontline of the climate crisis, and urgent action is needed to ensure they can remain on their Islands.
-Right now, king tides, erosion, inundation and coral bleaching are threatening the homes and cultures of Torres Strait Islander people, while the Australian Government refuses to address the climate crisis.
+King tides, erosion, inundation and coral bleaching are threatening the homes and cultures of Torres Strait Islander people, while the Australian Government refuses to address the climate crisis.